timnederhoff/MaischPerfect/README.md

 ## Features
 * maisch schema in graph, dynamically match the temperature run
 * live temperature shown in gauge
+* slope indicator

 ## TODO's
-* initial maisch schema, and adjust data when applied
-* indicator for slope
+* indicator for heater switch (add to temperature)

 * controls to stop/pause brewprocess
 * functionality to load, create, edit and store maisch schemas on the fronend
 * logging to frontend